jspyeatt/training-react2/README.md

 ## Section 11 - React and Redux
 ### Video 98 - Section Intro
+In this section we will be creating 'connected components' which means react components interacting with the redux store.
+When we do that components can fetch data from the store and when the data changes have the component automatically update.
+We will also be able to dispatch data right from the components.

 ### Video 99 - Organizing Redux
 ### Video 100 - The Higher Order Component
 ### Video 101 - Connecting Store and Component with React-Redux